 There are both reserved and non-reserved seating areas on the Sakura trani.
 You are not required to make a seat reservation, before boarding.

-Tohoku Shinkansen is the line that connects Tokyo with Aomori.
+The Tohoku Shinkansen line is the line that connects Tokyo with Aomori.
 There are two branch lines - Akita and Yamagata Shinkansen lines, which connect the Tohoku line with the prefectures, they are called after.
 There are six different train categories, which run on the Tohoku line: Hayabusa, Komachi, Hayate, Yamabiko, Nasuno, Tsubasa.

 Hayabusa: Tokyo - Omiya - Sendai - Morioka - Shin-Aomori